karlproject/karldocs/docs/specs/drafts/ux2-reskin.rst

     - Get rid of "more" as a button, instead have a link in the bottom of the box, right aligned

+#.
+Inactive section tools also don't get "de-emphasized".
+If needed,
+   make inactive section tabs "pop more" (i.e. don't use a color so close to the background color).
+We hope that removing the shadow on inactive labels is enough.

+#.
+Make action menu buttons be more compact

 Questions
 =========